dudash/eap-external-http-sessions/README.md

 TBD - build local (`mvn clean package`)
 TBD - deploy to cluster

-:information_source: Another way that you might set this up, in your environment, would be to have git commits trigger pipeline-based code build & deploy
+:information_source: Another way that you might set this up in your environment is git commits trigger a pipeline execution

 ## About the code / software architecture